We've just released a new feature: Text Annotation & Highlight - Add notes and highlights to articles! Login required.

 Endospore Staining Principle, Procedure, Result

-11. Remove the paper and keep the slide at room temperature for 2 minutes.
+4. Remove the stained absorbent paper carefully and allow the slide to cool for 1–2 minutes.

 endospore staining flow chart